Skyrim gameplay mods

 Hazard Gambling minigame

 Modern RPGs always have a minigame or two to distract you (see The Witcher 3’s Gwent card game), but Skyrim is lacking in any fun pastimes.
 This Gambling mod adds the dice game Hazard to Skyrim’s taverns.
-It’s an old English game, which very popular in the 17th and 18th century, based on betting on dice rolled in a cup.
+It’s an old English game, which was very popular in the 17th and 18th century, based on betting on dice rolled in a cup.

 Become High King of Skyrim

 When you complete everything there is to do in Skyrim, those randomised quests asking to to find swords lost down wells just don’t cut it.
 So use this mod to become High King of Skyrim and start bossing lesser souls about.
 Have people jailed, executed, or enslaved, order anyone to yield their possessions to you, demand anyone in the world becomes your follower, and command an army.

 You’ll need to complete a quest to prove yourself worthy, though; just downloading a mod doesn’t make you King by default!